Why I Chose Whole Foods and GAVE UP Sugar

 Instead of living in cycles of restriction and guilt, I started learning how to nourish my body properly.

-Freedom has become a thread woven through my life from the way I eat to the way I dress, the way I sing, and even the way I dance.
-Sometimes I just put on music and dance around the room by myself.
+Freedom has become a thread woven through many areas of my life, from the way I eat, to the way I dress, to the way I sing and even dance.
+Sometimes I simply put on music and dance around the room by myself.
 It’s simple, but it feels wonderfully liberating.

 That journey continues today, and it’s the reason I’m so passionate about helping other women discover that freedom is possible, too.